Title illustration Title illustration

 Move control point

-1. Hold the Shift key to use the move tool.
+1. Hold down Shift to use the move tool.

-2. Left-click on an object to activate or deactivate its control points.
+2. Click on an object with the move tool to activate or deactivate its control points.

 Delete